rafritts/blockframe/README.md

 In its current form, this repo is nothing more than a educational tool for myself to learn how blockchain works.
-If you would like to use it as well, the entry point for the app is BlockChainApp.java.
+If you would like to use it as well, the entry point for the app is BlockframeApp.java.

 To run this app, you will need Java 8 and Maven 3 installed.